Actions Guide

 Carbon Footprint Audit

-We commit to carry out an audit of our current greenhouse gas emissions to establish a baseline for our climate action plan and to establish a benchmark to determine the success of our initiatives.
+Carry out an audit of your organisation’s current greenhouse gas emissions, including those produced directly and indirectly by your organisation, products, and activities, to establish a baseline for our climate action plan and to set a benchmark to determine the progress of your initiatives.

 Your carbon audit provides a systematic and scientific approach to accounting for and reporting on your business GHG emissions and is the first step to identifying appropriate carbon reduction measures.
-It is key metric to establish a base line for future planning and target setting.
+It is the key metric to establish a base line for future planning and target setting.
 Additionally, for regulatory disclosure compliance, businesses will be required to report detailed information on their carbon footprint measurement.
-Although regulation currently applies to larger businesses, SMEs may soon follow.
-These audits can be conducted by internal or external auditors to suit the size and resources of your organisation.

 Suggested Carbon Footprint Audit Actions